NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-billing/updating-billing-info.md

 ## Delete your current payment method

-Before removing your payment method from file, you must cancel all Cloudflare paid services.
+Before removing your payment method from file, you must cancel all Khulnasoft paid services.

 {{<Aside type="warning">}}

-If you currently subscribe to any [add-on services](/support/account-management-billing/billing-add-on-service/), Cloudflare must always have a payment method on file.
+If you currently subscribe to any [add-on services](/support/account-management-billing/billing-add-on-service/), Khulnasoft must always have a payment method on file.
 If you need to remove a payment method, then you must enter a new one to replace it.
 Otherwise, you will see an error.

 You also cannot delete your payment method if a payment fails or if there is an outstanding balance.
 Until we process payment, you can only add or edit your payment method.